Mother Monkey Eats Mummified Baby in 'Astonishing' Case

 “I was both curious and moved at the same time,” De Marco says.
 (Also see "Pictures: Gorilla Mother 'Mourns' Dead Baby.")

 When the rest of the infant fell apart and its hair came off in the third week, Evalyne was seen nibbling on her infant’s remains.
-In the scientific literature, there's one other example of a macaque mom eating her infant, among Taihangshan macaques of China.
+At least one other macaque species has been recorded eating infants: Taihangshan macaques of China.
+Bonobos and chimpanzees also sometimes practice infant cannibalism.

 Tough Love